Working With Any Dataset

 See the

-panl.facetsort.<lpse_code> section for configuration options.
+panl.facetsort.<lpse_code> property for configuration options.

 ~ ~ ~ * ~ ~ ~